-It’s a lesson more lawyers should take to heart.
+It is a lesson more lawyers should take to heart.
 For newer, or even simply independent attorneys, it can make all the difference to find a more experienced lawyer to lean on and partner as co-counsel.
 Collaboration and referrals with other law firms can benefit both small and large firms – especially when there are areas of expertise that can be leveraged in the fight for a client’s rights.

-What Can a Co-counsel Do For You?
+What Can a Co-Counsel Do For You?

 In the strictest sense, co-counsel is defined simply as two or more unaffiliated lawyers representing the same party in the same matter.
 Obviously, the lawyers split the work, and consequently, the fees that go along with that work.
 But why would anyone do that?